Credential Proxy Pattern for AI Agents

 Encrypted Vault

-- The proxy resolves the proxy token against the vault, retrieves the scoped real credential, and injects it into the request headers.
+- The proxy resolves the token against the vault, retrieves the scoped real credential, and injects it into the request headers.

 - Every resolution is logged: agent identity, timestamp, target endpoint, proxy token used.